We’ve only used the DDP once during over 50+ trips to Walt Disney World since the Disney Dining Plan started in 2005!

-On the my check out day after checking out, I went to Universal Studios for the morning and then checked in at Shades of Green.
-I used my last QS credit and 4 snack credits for appetizers and deserts at the Epcot Food & Wine.
+On the my check-out day after checking out, I went to Universal Studios for the morning and then checked in at Shades of Green.
+I used my last QS credit and 4 snack credits for appetizers and deserts at the Epcot Food & Wine Festival that evening.

 Below I’ll list my expenditures with the cost of the items purchased with DDP credits and those I purchased via cash, credit, room charge (all listed as cash) day by day and then total it for you.
 Listings for soda and coffee are with the refillable mug at the food court.